joedski/skeleton-react-redux/README.md

 Other Features
 --------------

+### Tests

+Testing is good.
+This just has Mocha as a starting point.
+Spec files are put in the `/test` dir.
+Note how reducers are very easy to test!

 ### Preloader

 When you need to use a preloader with some sort of progress indicator, ReactJS is a pretty large library, there's an option in the Gulpfile to treat the app entry file as another require rather than a Browserify entry point so that you can `require()` your app's entry point after you're certain everything is loaded.